Camera and Views

 Similar to real-world cameras, depth of field is based on the Focal Distance, blurring the scene in front of and behind the focal point.

 Turn on the Depth-of-field switch, click "Set Focus", click the object you want to focus on in the scene, and determine the focus position.
+Also,when clicks "Follow Focus in Camera",it can support the function of auto follow focus.
 Adjust the value of the "Blur" parameter to change the strength of the depth-of-field effect.

 The "Perspective" is the default 3D space display mode.